BackIsBachus/solar-theme-ghost/README.md

 To-Do
 -----

 * The Jekyll version of Solar has linkblog support, while the Ghost one does not.
 This is because there isn't a finalized plugin API for Ghost yet, and there is no built-in linkblogging or post meta feature as of yet.
-This may change as Ghost's feature set is filled out more.
+This may change as Ghost's feature set is filled out more. (_Not investigated this change, section inharited from fork_)

 License